Second trial begins for North Miami cop who fired at autistic man holding a toy truck

 For the second time, a jury was sworn in to hear the case against a North Miami police officer who shot at a severely autistic man holding a silver toy truck in the middle of the street but instead hit his therapist, an unarmed black man.

-So with a new set of jurors in place Thursday, prosecutors once again laid out the dramatic details of the encounter in July 2016.
+So with a new set of jurors in place Thursday, prosecutors once again laid out the dramatic details of the encounter, which resulted in two counts of felony attempted manslaughter, and one count of misdemeanor culpable negligence against the officer.

 They argued that Aledda should have known that Arnaldo Rios Soto, sitting in the middle of a North Miami street, was holding a toy, not a weapon.
 That day, police had been called to the scene after a motorist called 911 to report a man holding a possible gun to his head in the street.